jsohlendorff/continuous_time_LTMLE/article.typ

                         Boxplots of the standard errors for the case with censoring.
                 The red line indicates the empirical standard error of the estimates for each estimator.
                 ]) <fig:se_boxplot_results_censored>

+#figure(
+    image("simulation_study/plots/ice_ipcw_boxplot_results_censored.svg"),
+        caption: [
+            Boxplots of the results for the case with censoring.
+            Different degrees of censoring are considered as well different model types for the pseudo-outcomes.
+            Here, the (not debiased) ICE-IPCW estimator is shown.
+        ],
+) <fig:boxplot_censored_ice_ipcw>

 = Application to Danish Registry Data <section:dataapplication>
 To illustrate the applicability of our methods,